 Straightforward Search + Bulk Search Process

 Porkbun makes good on its promise of a satisfying experience, especially when it comes to its domain search functionality.

 Their interface is clean, easy to navigate, and straightforward.
 Even with their extra bit of branding flair (like the Oink! in the search bar), their function and usability aren’t compromised — which is excellent.

 They also make it incredibly easy to search for domains in bulk, which is helpful if you’re looking for multiple domains at once.
 You can search for up to 1000 domains at once, and automatically add the available ones to your cart.

 While Porkbun does offer complementary products (such as website builder and website hosting — more on that in a bit), their design has no upsells, cross-sells, or visual clutter.
-There’s no distraction form the main action, which is to search and register for a domain, and the checkout process is quick and easy to complete.
+There’s no distraction from the main action, which is to search and register for a domain, and the checkout process is quick and easy to complete.

 Pricing (Transparency and Value)